 Bees, wasps, spiders, mosquitoes and scorpions are just a few of the insects known for bites and stings.
 When one of these creepy crawlies bites or stings you, you might wonder if you should see a doctor.
 The good news is, we’re here to help.

-Carlyn Coates, PA, works for Banner Urgent Care and she commonly treats patients for a variety of bites and stings.
+Carlyn Coates, PA, works for Banner Urgent Care, and she commonly treats patients for a variety of bites and stings.
 She says the most common pests that could send a person to the doctor in Arizona are scorpions and black widows.
-Both usually only cause pain, however, and are not life-threatening.
-The pain may be worse in the elderly and young children.
+While both can cause symptoms that are potentially life-threatening, there hasn’t been a fatality in Arizona in many years.
+Typically, they can cause pain that can be worse in the elderly and the young.

 Still, Coates says there are cases where you should see a doctor.
 This would include if you’re allergic to the insect’s bites, you’ve been bitten by a poisonous insect or the bite becomes infected.

 Additionally, she says you should see a doctor if any of the following develop immediately or shortly following the bite:

 If any redness, swelling or hardening of the skin around the bite gets worse over 24 to 72 hours, be sure to get into the doctor as soon as possible.